 Currently, the Foundation accepts Letters of Inquiry (LOIs) twice each year during limited review periods and invites a very small number of organizations submitting LOIs to submit full proposals for further consideration.
-We accept unsolicited Letters of Inquiry from December 1 to January 15 and May 15 to June 30.
-Organizations interested in applying for funding should follow the process described below.
+We accept unsolicited Letters of Inquiry during limited open submission periods each year using the process below.
+Please watch this page for updates about our next open submission period.

 STEP 1: DETERMINING ELIGIBILITY

 Please read the information on our website about the Rita Allen Foundation’s programs, goals, approaches and Guiding Principles.

 Additionally, please review our list of recent grants for examples of the Foundation’s current focus within each of its funding domains.
 The Foundation gives priority to organizations working on early-stage, innovative, collaborative projects within its grant-making domains.
 Often, these projects incorporate the use of technology.

 The Foundation supports only United States-based 501(c)(3) nonprofit organizations conducting work primarily in the United States.
 In general, it does not fund: